espressif/idf-eclipse-plugin/README.md

 # Installing ESP-IDF Tools

-ESP-IDF requires some prerequisite tools to be installed so you can build firmware for the ESP32.
-The prerequisite tools include Python, Git, cross-compilers, menuconfig tool, CMake and Ninja build tools.
+ESP-IDF requires the installation of several prerequisite tools to build firmware for the ESP32.
+These tools include Python, Git, cross-compilers, the menuconfig tool, CMake, and Ninja build tools.

-For this getting started guide, follow the instructions below.
+Follow the below instructions to get started.

 1. Navigate to `Espressif` > `ESP-IDF Tools Manager` > `Install Tools`.
 1. Provide the `ESP-IDF Directory` path.